istio/tools/cmd/testlinter/README.md

 ### Unit Test Rules

-1. All skipped tests must be associated with an github issue.
+1. All skipped tests must be associated with an GitHub issue.

-1. Must not fork a new process.
+1. (TBD) Must not fork a new process.

-1. Must not sleep, as unit tests are supposed to finish quickly.
+1. (TBD) Must not sleep, as unit tests are supposed to finish quickly.
 (Open to debate)

 ## Whitelist